Where to see Bluebells by bus and trainaround the UK

 - If you feel like a longer walk, you could hike four miles on country roads and tracks to Hanningfield Reservoir.
 A sea of spring bluebells turns the woods here as blue as the water.

-- From the welcoming visitors’ centre to the lakeside café is a very leisurely hour’s stroll.
+- From the welcoming visitors’ centre to the lakeside café it’s a very leisurely hour’s stroll.
 Buses 13 or 13a run a few times per day to Chelmsford from outside the nearby Old Windmill pub.

 -